riamf/notes-hugo/notes/content/posts/dockerized_grafana_setup.md

 # What for

 Today most multi-services platforms are build using docker containers.
-It provides you with great flexibility and this is what I wanted to have with grafana just a standalone docker image that I can have preconfigured and ready to deploy in dc/os for example.
+It provides you with great flexibility and this is what I wanted to have with grafana just a standalone docker image that I can have pre-configured and ready to deploy in dcos for example.

 What I wanted to achieve with grafana is to have a nice display of what is happening in production database of one of the companies I work for.
 I wanted to create dashboard that will query some data and will present valuable information that we can easily interpret.